 Located in the ever-popular Ueno district, Kojo (officially stylized Kojyo) may be the most ostentatious of such specialty cafes, being an archetype of so-called shiro-kei or “castle-type” kissaten.
 Such type of cafe is characterized by ornate, sparkling lighting fixtures, European art, and classical music, and Kojo fully lives up to its name, which literally means “old castle.”

-Located near Tokyo’s Ueno station, Kojo may be the most ostentatious of these specialty cafes.
-Inside, you’ll find a Yamaha Electone organ, a Tutankhamun mask, crystal chandeliers, and a massive, art deco stained glass window.
+Inside, you’ll find a large Yamaha Electone organ, a Tutankhamun mask, crystal chandeliers, and a massive, Art Deco-style stained glass window.
 Huge slabs of rock and fake plants divvy up the room, giving Kojo the feel of, to quote a reviewer on Japan Travel, “a mixture between a mountain cave and a southern European church.”

-Today, these stylized throwbacks stand in contrast to the country’s recent influx of third-wave coffee shops (many of the Starbucks variety).
+Today, these stylized throwbacks stand in contrast to the country’s recent influx of third-wave coffeeshops (many of the Starbucks variety).
 After hopping off the train at Ueno, wander into this portal to an antiquated Euro-dream, pondering bygone design infatuations over a Vienna coffee or the cafe’s signature milkshake.

 The fastest way to get here from Ueno Station, if you've taken a Tokyo Metro subway, is to start from Exit 1 and walk for a couple minutes.
 If you get off at Keisei Ueno Station, go with Ueno Park to your back and it will take you about 10 minutes.